qckhanh195/chrome_locker/README.md

 ## Features

-- Add a security layer to your browser
+- Add a security layer to your browser.

-- Lock the browser on every new login
+- Lock the browser on every new login.

-- Prevent unwanted access
+- Prevent unwanted access.

-- Quick login
+- Quick login.

-- Simple and user-friendly interface
+- Simple and user-friendly interface.

 ## Start screen